TrueBlocks/trueblocks-core/src/other/migrations/README-v0.25.0.md

 ## Yet to be Completed

-The following things are not completed yet with the multi-chain change.
-Since these things don't materially effect the way multi-chain works, we decided to proceed with the merge without them.
-They will be completed as time becomes available.
-Each uncompleted item is listed along with a method to get around the limitation.
+There are a few things not completed for the multi-chain work just yet.
+We are working on these actively, but we did not want to delay release.
+These issues will be completed as time becomes available.

+`chifra init` and `chifra init -all` routines work only for the Mainnet Ethereum.
+For all other chains, you can get the unchained index, but you must scrape it yourself.
+You may do so with `chifra scrape indexer`.

+On Mainnet Ethereum, we use the Uniswap smart contract to create a spot price for Ether and other tokens relative to the US Dollar.
+As this does not make sense on other chains (because Uniswap does not run on other chains), we cannot create a spot price for assets on other chains.
+This applies only to `chifra export --accounting <address>` and will result in a value of 1.0 for `spotPrice` for all assets on any chain other than Mainnet Ethereum.
+We welcome any ideas how to get around this limitation.

+For all chains other than Mainnet Ethereum, `chifra slurp` does not work.
+As this tools will be deprecated at a certain point, we will not be support `chifra slurp` on other chains.

 ## Previous Migration